TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imagelinkwrap.rst

 Example: Use alternative parameters for the a-tag
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This way it is easy to use a lightbox and to display
+This way it is possible to use a lightbox and to display
 resized images in the frontend.
 More complete examples are
 :ref:`imageLinkWrap-example-fancybox` and
 :ref:`imageLinkWrap-example-topup`.